 Signature/Position: Vice-President, Finance and Operations

 Occupational Health and Safety Act, (OHSA), R.S.O.
 1990

 Construction Projects Regulations 213/91

-This policy applies to all University of Guelph faculty, staff, students, volunteers and visitors who are performing work or activities alone that have the potential to result in exposure to hazardous materials or equipment or to environments that pose a risk of injury or illness due to hazardous conditions or violence.
+This policy applies to all University of Guelph employees (faculty, staff), students, volunteers and visitors who are performing work or activities alone that have the potential to result in exposure to hazardous materials or equipment or to environments that pose a risk of injury or illness due to hazardous conditions or violence.

 - Working alone is prohibited where prescribed by regulation or a University policy, program or procedure.

 - Departments are responsible for developing working alone safety plans and/or procedures as required to safeguard those individuals working alone.